Islandora-Labs/islandora_ip_embargo/README.md

 ### Drupal cron configuration

-Drupal cron should be configured to run once a day to clean out expired embargoes.
+Drupal cron should be minimally configured to run once a day to clean out expired embargoes.

 ### Network address lists